PeterDefnet/Calculate-Distribution-of-Nanoparticle-Spacing-from-an-Image/README.md

 <br>

 Next, we wanted to find the interparticle spacing, though importantly by only considering particles that were direct neighbors.
 Programmatically identifying direct neighbors was diffiult because it's not only dependent on distance!
-In fact, if we only consider the nearest 'n' neighbors, there were many instances where the identified closest particles were 'behind' the true neighbors, while igoring particles further away in a direct line of sight.
+In fact, if we only considered the nearest 'n' neighbors, there were many instances where the identified closest particles were 'behind' the true neighbors, while igoring particles further away in a direct line of sight.
 <br>
 <br>
 Luckily, a method exists called "Delaunay Tessellation", which draws trianlges between all points, while maximizing the vertex angles.
 Interestingly, it is the same algorithm used in finite element simulation to create a 'mesh' pattern - used to define spatial points in physics simulations.